-In order to use and research on genetic material, the samples we use in FOGS must comply with the Nagoya protocol regulation.
-This protocol consists on different kinds of agreement made with the country authority, called national focal point, responsible for protecting its genetic resources as well as its population interest through fair Access and Benefit Sharing (ABS).
-It is one of the three overreaching objectives of the Convention on Biological Diversity (CBD).
+In order to use and research genetic material from a country other than Germany for FOGS, the samples used must comply with the provisions of the Nagoya Protocol/ABS.
+This protocol consists of various types of agreements made with the authority of the country of origin, known as the national focal point (Focal Point), which is responsible for the protection of their genetic resources and their population’s interests through fair access and benefit-sharing (ABS).
+This is one of the three overarching objectives of the Convention on Biological Diversity (CBD).

-Each country party to the protocol is in charge of implementing its own rules, though the NP act as a guide and recommendation on how to properly protect the country’s interest without impeding the use of genetic material either for commercial and fundamental research.
-Its complete implementation is still challenging for country authorities.
+Each country that is a party to the protocol is responsible for implementing its own rules, with the protocol serving as a guide and recommendation on how to protect the interests of the country appropriately without impeding the use of genetic material for commercial purposes and fundamental research.
+Its full implementation is still a challenge for the authorities of the countries.

-ZFMK is a member of CETAF (Consortium of European Taxonomic Facilities), and follows CETAF’s Code of Conduct and Best Practice for Access and Benefit-Sharing to comply with national and international regulations on the management of genetic resources through the CBD and the Nagoya Protocol.
+The Museum Koenig Bonn is a member of the CETAF (Consortium of European Taxonomic Facilities) consortium of scientific research institutions in Europe and follows the CETAF Code of Conduct and Best Practice for Access and Benefit-Sharing to comply with national and international legislation implementing the Nagoya Protocol and to ensure fair benefit-sharing with countries of origin.